 4) Dress Professionally

-The way you look really, really matters.
-As they say, the first impression is the last.
-The dressing is an important aspect if you are thinking about how to prepare for a job fair.
+The way you look really matters.
+Your first impression is going to be the last impression at a job interview.
+The dressing is an essential aspect if you are thinking about how to prepare for a job fair.

 So once again, scour the website for clues on what the appropriate dress code might be.
 Scan through Facebook and Instagram for photos of past jobs fair by the same sponsors, and you’ll get a pretty clear idea of what works.
 But if in doubt, overdress.